 The last time the film about the United States was in Vancouver was in the fall of 2018.
 We expect it to be back in a future year.
 Exact details about when, however, are to be confirmed.

 Although FlyOver America isn’t showing in Vancouver, a related film is.
-In the summer of 2021 you can see the newest film in the series.
-Hawaii From Above shows from June 18th until August 15th.
+In the summer and fall of 2021 you can see the newest films in the series.
+Hawaii From Above shows from June 18th until September 26th and The Real Wild West runs between November 1st and December 5th.

 FlyOver America at Vancouver’s Canada Place